UK Council for Psychotherapy

 Counselling and psychotherapy in Camden, central London near Kings Cross, sensitivities, walking on eggshells, highly sensitive personality - hsp counselling

 Counselling For Highly Sensitive People - Managing Sensitivities Letting go of being over-empathic the tight grip our sensitivities have on us, adjusting our filters to what we let in and out, yet being resilient, so we don't deplete our energy, may be our challenge.
 (And of our energy, this may be greatly affected if we don't take basic care of ourself, rest, eat when we need to.)
 Learning to tolerate things we need to tolerate may be a further challenge, as may creatively transforming the impact of our senses (e.g. turning urban background noise into a soothing nature sound, maybe the noise of traffic into a sound of running water).
+For others, ear loops can help with background noise.
 The counselling for sensitive people can help us take into account and manage our own sensitivities, tenderness, vulnerabilities, shyness, confidence, esteem, insecurities and responses to other people's sensitivities.
 The HSP therapy also examines what else is being unconsciously communicated by us, how we can soothe ourself, create space inside our head, take charge and have some control over any emotional security, protect ourself, our fragilities, ride and manage setbacks with our resilience, hardiness and healthy boundaries, flexibility, negotiate our preferences and not lose our very self to our sensitivities.
 Having peace of mind, balancing our heart with our head may also support some of us.
 Being in touch with our self-worth and feeling safe enough may also be important for some.
 Highly sensitive people therapy can explore how we can value and protect our sensitivities.

 HSP Counselling - Being Compassionate With Our High Sensitivities Taking care that our life isn't overwhelming, that our nervous system is protected so we don't spin out from the effects of over-exposure to positive and negative energies, disturbing news, injustice, meanness, etc. may be important.
 Busy tuning into what others need, we may also need to set boundaries.
 Psychotherapy for HSP explore this alongside our resilience further with us.